pbastowski/angular2-now/README.md

 @MeteorMethod( ?options )
 ```

-## Can I use angular2-now outside of Meteor?

-Yes, you can.
-The angular2-now.js library works with both ES6 (Babel) and plain ES5.

-Here is an ES6 example [ES6 Angular2-now](http://plnkr.co/edit/JhHlOr?p=preview).
-Also, there are examples in this README and in Code Demos, above.

-For an ES5 usage demo see [ES5 Agular2-now](http://plnkr.co/edit/uxV781?p=preview).

 ## Code demos

 Please visit the following github repositories and Plunker examples before you start coding.
 It will save you some "WTF" time.